 Rule 22 – General voting rules

 The decisions of the Committee shall be taken by a majority of the ordinary members present, except when otherwise provided by the present Rules of Procedure.

-Subject to Rule 23, each ordinary member shall have one vote.
+23.1 Without prejudice to Rule 33.3 of the present Rules, each ordinary member shall have one vote.

 A proposal must be submitted in writing if an ordinary member of the Committee so requests.
 In that case the proposal shall not be discussed until it has been circulated.

 Rule 25 – Order of voting on proposals